freenas/freenas-docs/userguide/plugins.rst

 ----------------

 Installing a plugin creates an associated jail.
-Deleting a plugin deletes the associated jail because it is no longer required.
+Deleting a plugin deletes the jail because it is no longer required.
 This means all **datasets or snapshots that are associated with the plugin are also deleted.** Make sure to back up any important data from the plugin **before** deleting it.